NoClass White Paper

 Transparency

 Request flow is explicit.
-Developers can easily identify which controller, model, and view participate in a request.
+Developers can easily identify which controller, model, and view participate in a request without tracing through layers of abstraction.

 Accessibility

-Developers coming from native PHP can become productive quickly without first mastering advanced architectural patterns.
+Developers coming from native PHP can become productive quickly without first mastering advanced architectural patterns or dependency injection systems.

 Modern Features Without Heavy Abstraction

 NoClass is not a return to early PHP development practices.
-The framework provides many of the capabilities expected from modern development environments.
+The framework provides the capabilities expected from modern development environments — delivered procedurally.

 Position Within the PHP Ecosystem